Ulysses H. Swanson, he/him

 Queer, Trans, and Intersex Histories

-I've created and been part of three projects that focus on queer, trans, and intersex histories: Transgender Ancestors, the Wisconsin LGBTQ History Project, and the Greater Minnesota Two-Spirit & LGBTQIA+ History Map.
+I've been part of three projects that focus on queer, trans, and intersex histories: Transgender Ancestors, the Greater Minnesota Two-Spirit & LGBTQIA+ History Map, and the Wisconsin LGBTQ History Project.
+I describe them in detail under the headings below.

 I've also presented on queer history.
-In September 2025, I gave a brief summary of Minnesota's queer history along with Leila Stallone at the event "Queer Northfield, Then and Now," hosted at Northfield Public Library (Minnesota).
+In September 2025, I gave a brief summary of Minnesota's queer history along with Leila Stallone at the event "Queer Northfield, Then and Now" (later reviewed by local press)," hosted at Northfield Public Library (Minnesota).
+In May 2026, I will present at the Queer Food Culture conference at McGill University (Montréal, Quebec) on the history of District 31 Victoria's, a fine dining restaurant and community space on the rural border of Minnesota and North Dakota.

 Photo of a white man in a black button up shirt standing and holding a microphone.
 He is staring at a screen that shows two historic photographs of gender nonconforming people.